 - If the proposal is approved subject to amendments, the student can communicate the required changes to the site supervisor for consideration.
 If the site supervisor approves the amendments, the student should revise and resubmit the proposal to the faculty supervisor.

-- The student, site supervisor, and faculty supervisor indicate agreement with the internship proposal by their signatures.
-A signed copy of the completed internship proposal must be on file in the Black School of Business office no later than ten days from the first day of classes for the semester.
-Failure to submit a completed internship proposal may result in cancelation of the student's internship course enrollment.
+- The student, site supervisor, and faculty supervisor indicate agreement with the internship proposal by their signatures, which are obtained electronically.
+Failure to submit a completed internship proposal may result in the cancelation of the student's internship course enrollment.

 At a minimum, the proposal should include the following: